Oracy in the classroom: a teacher's guideClassroom activity focused on oracy with primary school pupils, oracy and classroom talk

 Key Stage 2 Oracy Progression

 For EAL learners, structured oracy activities provide essential scaffolding for language acquisition.
 Unlike written tasks, speaking allows immediate feedback and natural repetition of key vocabulary.
-Collaborative talk activities reduce anxiety by distributing the communicative load across multiple speakers, allowing EAL pupils to participate at their current language level whilst accessing more complex content.
+Collaborative talk activities reduce anxiety by distributing the communicative load across multiple speakers, allowing EAL learners to participate at their current language level whilst accessing more complex content.

 Mixed-ability talk groups particularly benefit EAL learners when structured appropriately.
 Assign specific roles that match language proficiency: newer English speakers might act as 'vocabulary collectors' or 'question askers', whilst more confident speakers take 'summariser' or 'challenger' roles.
-This differentiation ensures all pupils contribute meaningfully whilst developing their linguistic repertoire through exposure to peer language models.
+This differentiation ensures all learners contribute meaningfully whilst developing their linguistic repertoire through exposure to peer language models.

 Conclusion